 Escort personnel to deposit county or state funds collected by Sheriff`s employees, Tax office, Clerk of Courts, etc.

-The duties of the Field Operations Personnel include the service of civil process, such as Summons, Summons and Complaints, Notice of Hearings, Summons in Summary Ejectments, Writs of Possession (real and personal property), Executions, Claim and Delivery, Order of Attachments, and Subpoenas.
+The duties of the Field Operations Personnel on a daily basis include the service of civil process, such as Summons, Summons and Complaints, Notice of Hearings, Summons in Summary Ejectments, Writs of Possession (real and personal property), Executions, Claim and Delivery, Order of Attachments, and Subpoenas.
 Field Operations is also responsible for the service of criminal processes, such as Warrants, Orders for Arrest and Criminal Summons.

 One deputy on each shift is assigned as a domestic violence deputy to serve all domestic violence orders, arrest warrants and to assist in any other domestic violence processes.